eazydammy/coding-challenges/60DaysOfUdacity/README.md

 I encourage @2nji and @abdulloooh to share their progress for the day!
 ___
  ## D2 (12-10-19)
-- Completed lesson 13 and started lesson 14 of the Cloud Challenge
+- Completed lesson 13 of the Cloud Challenge

 I encourage @Abisola and @Adeleye Adewale to share their progress for the day!
+___
+ ## D3 (12-11-19)
+- Started lesson 14 of the Cloud Challenge, and completed first two labs in the lesson

+I encourage @Ademola Kunmi and @Adenle Abiodun to share their progress for the day!
 ___